PierreEVEN/SuperPacker/README.md

 - Recombine image channels from multiple sources
 - Extract image channels
 - Support png-jpg-tga-bmp
+- Drag&drop image on executable to load it for every channels

 > Note : This is a basic tool i made in a few hours.
 I'll improve it maybe later if i have time.